Unboxed-Software/solana-course/content/transfer-hook.md

 solana --version
 ```

-If the version printed out after running `solana --version` is less than `1.18.0` then you can update the cli version manually.
-Note, at the time of writing this, you cannot simply run the `solana-install update` command.
-This command will not update the CLI to the correct version for us, so we have to explicitly download version `1.18.0`.
+If the version printed out after running `solana --version` is less than `1.18.0`, you can manually update the CLI version.
+Note that you cannot simply run the `solana-install update` command.
+This command will not update the CLI to the correct version, so we must download version `1.18.0`.
 You can do so with the following command:

 ```bash
 solana-install init 1.18.1
 ```

-If you run into this error at any point attempting to build the program, that likely means you do not have the correct version of the solana CLI installed.
+If you run into this error attempting to build the program at any point, that likely means you do not have the correct version of the Solana CLI installed.

 ```bash
 anchor build